NateEag/audio-engine/readme.md

 So, unlike many OSS projects, I think this one could actually be a viable business, supported by hardware sales - *if* you could build a really amazing instrument(s?), which is a *gigantic* if.

+## Prior Art / Useful References

+There are an unbelievable number of open source synthesizers in the world.

+I have not been able to find any that are hard-real-time and hardware-agnostic (perhaps for very good reasons I am as yet too naive to understand).

+Regardless, reading their code could be very educational, and some of it could probably be adapted for use with anything I might wind up writing.

+Without further ado, a list:

+* [Wren](http://bluehell.electro-music.com/wren/) is a software modular by one of the G2 gods of electro-music.com.
+Looks a lot like the old G2 editor (not by accident, I imagine).

+* [ChucK](http://chuck.cs.princeton.edu/) is a programming language for real-time DSP music work, and very interesting.
+It's aimed at Mac OS, Windows, and Linux, though.
+Porting it to a real-time OS and implementing an algorithm to verify loaded patch computability could be a herculean effort (I have no understanding of the language's underpinnings), but that might *still* be a smarter route than trying to build my own.
+A quick glance at the code suggests it's written in C++, which I shy away from.

+* [SuperCollider](http://supercollider.github.io/) is another audio programming
+  language.
+It, too, is aimed at desktop general-purpose OSes, so again a port to behave like I want it to could be a massive undertaking.

+* [CSound](http://csound.com/) is a venerable old sound programming language.
+I know less about it than the other two, but I believe it's aimed more at composition historically rather than interactive instrument design.
+  Nonetheless, I believe it still can be used for the latter, and is undoubtedly something it would be worth understanding.